This Linux installation guide may seem long, but it’s not very difficult. It covers as many common cases as possible. It also aims to be informative.

 Step 1: Picking A Distro

-Unlike Windows or macOS, there are many flavors of Linux called “distros”.
+Unlike Windows or macOS, there are many flavors/variants of Linux called “distros”.

 There are many reasons you may want to pick one distro over another.
 For people new to Linux or people who want a system that works well out of the box with many programs, Ubuntu or one of it’s many derivatives such as Xubuntu, Lubuntu, Kubuntu, anything else ending in buntu, and Mint are great choices.
 Each of these has a different desktop environment, which changes the way it looks.